Comment on page

 Copy fields and files into the new typed record

 Place the new typed record in a shared folder that your Secrets Manager application can access, or use the UID to share it to an application directly.

 Untyped records can be converted to typed records that Secrets Manager can utilize by using the

 convertcommand in Keeper Commander.

 The convert command can use patterns to find all relevant records, can recursively apply the conversion to all sub-folders, and supports all record types.

 The Keeper Secrets Manager API throttles connections that make a large number of requests in a short period of time.
-If your connection is throttled, you may experience slow response time, or errors such as a 503 response code (the actual message depends on the integration/SDK being used).
+If your connection is throttled, you will receive an error, such as a 503 response code (the actual message depends on the integration/SDK being used).

 The Secrets Manager APIs are set to limit any system that makes more than 200 calls per 10 seconds.